ymeine/atpackager/doc/configuration.md

 ## Package definition

-A package is a single file resulting from a building process applied on a set of input files.
+A package is a single output file resulting from a building process applied on a set of input files.

 Therefore a package definition is made of the following properties:

 * `name`: the name of the resulting file
 * `builder`: the [builder](#builders) configuration to use to create the output file from the input files.
-If not specified, the `defaultBuilder` specified in global AT Packager's configuration will be used.
+If not specified, the `defaultBuilder` specified in global atpackager's configuration will be used.
 * `files`: the list of input files to be processed by the `builder` to create the output file with given `name`

 Note that this list of input `files` will possibly be extended by some specific visitors if needed.